 Morey said, “Besides ‘Seize The Data,’ the theme of this conference is reuniting.”

 “I was lucky enough to get reunited with my basketball Jesus.”

 Morey, the Philadelphia 76ers president of basketball operations who co-founded the stats symposium nearly 20 years ago, has come to be defined by two things on court.
-First, his role in popularizing the use of analytics across the NBA.
+First, his role in popularizing the use of analytics across the NBA, sports page.
 Second, his eight-year partnership with Harden and the Houston Rockets.

 A month ago, Morey concluded his year-long journey to reunite with his former MVP.
 He shared a picture from a tarmac next to a private jet upon Harden’s arrival.
 A single trophy emoji was the simple caption.